OnwerkGmbH/node-versioneye-update/README.md

 **`--ignorechecks`** or **`-i`**
 Does not use special return codes to signal failed license, security or up-to-date checks.
 Return code will always be 0.

+**`--globalinstalls`** or **`-g`**
+Creates a pseudo package.json from the globally installed npm modules and uploads it to VersionEye.
+Usefull to keep the globally installed packages on a machine up to date.
+The VersionEye project must exist.
+The package name is created based on the local computer name, except `--globalpackagename` is set.
+Cannot be used in conjunction with `--file`

+**`--globalpackagename <string>`**
+Specifies the package name to use in the pseudo package.json created by the flag `--globalinstalls`

+**`--configfile <string>`** or **`-c`**
+The settings are loaded from the given file instead being loaded from `.versioneye-update.json` (This is the only command line argument that can not be specified in the configuration file)

 (note that all command line parameters are case sensitive)

 ## Return codes